ludovicmoncla/knowledge-graph-anomaly-detection/README.md

 `summary_by_alpha.csv`. `--alphas` can be combined with `--seeds`; in that case, every alpha/seed combination is run and `alpha_aggregate.csv` reports the per-alpha seed aggregates.

+Both branches produce calibrated logits.
+Their raw scores are standardized with statistics computed exclusively from the training split, then transformed with independent learned positive scales and biases.
+The default `dynamic` normalization refreshes these statistics from the current training forward pass; validation statistics are computed without dropout.
+The global TransE distance is also normalized by its embedding dimension.
+Training uses class-balanced BCE for the combined score plus branch-specific auxiliary losses (weight `0.25` per branch by default), so both branches remain discriminative and comparably scaled even at `alpha=0` or `alpha=1`.
+Consequently, `alpha` retains a direct interpretation: `1` uses only the local semantic logit, `0` only the global relational logit, and intermediate values combine them.
+Use `--auxiliary-loss-weight` to change the auxiliary weight.
+A differentiable pairwise ranking loss additionally encourages normal triples to exceed anomaly plausibility scores by a margin of `0.5`; its default weight is `0`, so it is available for ablations through `--ranking-loss-weight` and `--ranking-margin` but disabled in the main experiments.
+Weight decay defaults to `1e-4` and is not applied to biases or calibration parameters.
+Edge masking is likewise disabled by default (`--edge-mask-ratio 0`).
+When enabled, hidden positives and all training anomalies enter the balanced and ranking losses.
+A `ReduceLROnPlateau` scheduler halves the learning rate after eight epochs without validation-AUPRC improvement, down to `1e-6`.
+Early stopping selects the state with the best combined validation AUPRC and ignores improvements smaller than `1e-5`; these settings are configurable with `--scheduler-patience`, `--scheduler-factor`, `--min-learning-rate`, and `--min-delta`.

+The alternative `--score-normalization stable` mode computes dropout-free training statistics before every optimization step.
+Validation statistics remain based only on training examples in both normalization modes.

 ## License